Sue: I like the Autons, but I can’t remember whether I like Robert Holmes or not.

-Sue: The only racist thing in this room is your Doctor Who DVD collection.
+Sue: The only racist thing in this room is your Doctor Who DVD collection, Neil.

 Sue: What the ****?
-Why would you chromakey a bloody kitchen?
-Are they pushing the envelope or are they just lazy?
+Why would you chroma key a bloody kitchen?
+Are they trying to push the envelope here, or are they just being lazy?
 It’s hard to tell.

 Sue: I haven’t seen this many caravans since My Big Fat Gypsy Wedding.

-Sue: The police are the bad guys now?
-That’s a bit strong for children’s television, isn’t it?
+Sue: So the police are the bad guys now?
+That’s a bit strong for a children’s television programme, isn’t it?

 Me: Questions were raised in the House of Commons.

 Sue: I’m not surprised.
-That was pretty irresponsible.
-Good though.top
+That was irresponsible.
+Good though.

 Sue: Why are UNIT driving around in an Austin Maxi?
 Shouldn’t they have a jeep or something?